sdcorp/star-wars-people/README.md

 - UI for those pages was located in `/src/views/people`
 - Each page has it's own component: `PeopleList`, `Person`.
 And also common component `Pagination`
 - `react-query` + `axios` were used for fetching and storing server data.
 Getting `people` list and `person` detatils was incapsulated inside custom hooks: `usePeopleList` and `usePerson`

-The documentation for the CoreUI Admin Template is hosted at our website [CoreUI for React](https://coreui.io/react/)